topheman/twitter-stream-channels/README.md

 	* Once you've git cloned this repo, just `npm install` to install the dependencies.
 	* If you don't have jasmine-node globally, run `sudo npm install jasmine-node@1.14.2 -g` (specified version - for the moment last version is buggy) to install the jasmine framework + test runner for node that will let you run the unit tests
 	* If you plan to generate doc, and don't have yuidoc gobally, run `npm install yuidocjs -g`
-	* If you wan't yo execute the examples or online tests, copy `twitter.credentials.default.json` to `twitter.credentials.json`, set your own credentials (you can get some at [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new) if you don't have some already)
+	* If you want to execute the examples or online tests, copy `twitter.credentials.default.json` to `twitter.credentials.json`, set your own credentials (you can get some at [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new) if you don't have any already)
 * How to run the tests :
-	* offline tests (don't need AND won't create any connection to Twitter) - run them as many time as you want :
+	* offline tests (don't need AND won't create any connexion to Twitter) - run them as many time as you want :
 		* single run : `npm run test`
-		* continuous : `npm run test-watch`
+		* continuous : `npm run test-watch` (I set it up but don't use it for the moment)
-	* online tests (need the connexion to Twitter to use the streming API) : make sure you set your credentials in the `twitter.credentials.json` file.
+	* online tests (needs the connexion to Twitter to use the streming API) : make sure you set your credentials in the `twitter.credentials.json` file.
 Don't run them too many times (if you attempt too much connexion, your IP could be black listed from Twitter) :
 		* single run : `npm run test-online` (none for the moment and not so sure there should be any)
 * How to generate the doc :
 	* Once :